luckydayteam/code-challenge/ios/README.md

 ## Submission Guidelines

-1. Setup a public GitHub repository to host the code.
+1. Setup a public GitHub repository 'code-challenge' to host the code.
 2. Create a README file within the repository that contains the following:
    - Brief walkthrough of app design / choices made
    - Briefly explain your object oriented analysis and design